Logan International Airport: Terminal E

-Terminal E underwent a $100 million renovation which started in 2014, and includes a post-security connector between Terminals E and C (opened summer 2016), improved immigration and passport control kiosks, and gates capable of serving the Airbus A380.
-The Terminal E expansion was completed in late January 2017.
+The terminal was completed in 1974, and designed by Kubitz & Papi, Inc. and Desmond & Lord, Inc. Massport completed the "Terminal E Modernization" project in August 1997 which improved the passenger facilities.
+The International Gateway Project, designed by Skidmore, Owings and Merrill and DMJM Aviation, added 410000 sqft to the terminal in 2003, and the entire project was completed in 2008.
+Started in 2014 and completed in late January 2017, Terminal E underwent a $100 million renovation which included a post-security connector between Terminals E and C (opened summer 2016), improved immigration and passport control kiosks, and gates capable of serving the Airbus A380.

 In summer 2019, Massport began another expansion project on Terminal E, due to continued growth at the airport.
-The project, which is slated to be completed in early 2023, will include the addition of 4 new international gates (E13-E16) with all-new shops, restaurants and other passenger services which will stretch into the current North Cargo area.
-Additionally, a new TSA checkpoint will be built and the current ticketing, customs, and baggage claim areas will all be expanded.
-In total, the project is expected to cost $680 million and incorporate roughly 320000 sqft of new space.
+The project, which was completed in August 2023, included the addition of 2 new international gates (E13 and E16) as well as two flexible-use international gates which can each accommodate either two narrow-body aircraft or a single wide-body aircraft (E14 and E15).
+The project includes all-new shops, restaurants and other passenger services which stretch into the North Cargo area.
+Additionally, a new TSA checkpoint was built and the ticketing, customs, and baggage claim areas were expanded.
+In total, the project cost $680 million and incorporated roughly 320000 sqft of new space.
+The project, inclusive of a prismatic painted roof, was designed by AECOM and luis vidal + architects, with Boston-based Suffolk Construction Company serving as construction manager.

 Runways

 Located partly in East Boston and partly in the Town of Winthrop, on Boston Harbor, Logan International Airport covers an area of 2384 acre which contains six runways: